How to Sleep on the Plane to Japan

 1. Change Into Something Comfy

-Even better if it’s something you’re used to sleeping in (assuming that’s airplane appropriate!) – that’ll tell your brain it’s time for bed.
+It’s even better if it’s something you’re used to sleeping in (assuming that’s airplane-appropriate!)—that’ll tell your brain it’s time for bed.

-In the same vein it’ll help to brush your teeth with your normal toothpaste and apply your normal moisturiser – the closer you can get to your normal sleep time ritual, the more you tell your brain it’s sleep time and the more likely that it’ll start to wind down.
+In the same vein, it’ll help to brush your teeth with your normal toothpaste and apply your normal moisturizer – the closer you can get to your normal sleep time ritual, the more you tell your brain it’s sleep time and the more likely that it’ll start to wind down.

 2. Order the Vegetarian Meal

-It’s like to be more carb heavy than the chicken or the beef and a plate of stodgy pasta with a bread roll will flood your body will calming serotonin that triggers sleepiness.
+It’s likely to be more carb-heavy than the chicken or the beef, and a plate of stodgy pasta with a bread roll will flood your body with calming serotonin that triggers sleepiness.

 3. Assume the Ideal Position